SaurabhBudhwani26/Real-Estate/README.md

 realE.joblib is the Ml model

-Model Testing.ipynb is where we cant use the model by supplying features and thereby predicting the values
+Model Testing.ipynb is where we can use the model by supplying features and thereby predicting the values